Learn how to make homemade cake pops completely from scratch, with no box cake mix or canned frosting. Watch the video tutorial for all my best tips.

 Now let’s dunk.
 You can dip the cake balls into pure white chocolate, which is what I prefer for best taste, but that stuff is pretty expensive.
 And you need a good amount for all 40 cake pops!
 You can use candy melts/candy coating instead.
 I give both options in the recipe below along with notes for each choice.

-Another trick: to ensure the cake ball stays secure on the lollipop stick, dip it slightly into the coating first.
-Then stick in the center of the cake ball.
+Another trick: To ensure the cake ball stays secure on the lollipop stick, dip about the top 1/2 inch of the stick into the coating first.
+Then stick into the center of the cake ball.
 See photo above!

 Cake pops will be dry within an hour or so.